M-Hosein-Developer/CustomEmptyState/README.md

 # Empty State Library

-This library is for using the empty state in the project and you can use it in situations such as internet disconnection and other cases.
+This library is for using the empty state in the project and you can use it in situations such as internet disconnection and no data state and other cases.

 ## Features
 - Access to change view Attributes